duanewood/cloudli/docs/example.md

 {
   poem: "Ulysses",
   likes: -1,
-  article: "It little profits that an idle king,\n...", }
+  article: "It little profits that an idle king,\n..."
+}
 ```